Automatic Segmentation Tool for Long Webpage Screenshots

 python -m Web_page_Screenshot_Segmentation.master -f "path/to/img"

 The output should be a list: [6, 868, 1912, 2672, 3568, 4444, 5124, 6036, 7698].
-These are the heights of the image division lines.
-If you want to display these lines in the picture, you can add the -s True parameter:
+It is a list of the heights of the image segmentation lines.
+If you want to display this segmentation line in the image, you can add the -s True parameter:

 1